-How does SAMHDA prepare data files for release?
+How does SAMHDA prepare public-use data files for release?

 Each study is assessed to determine if any issues of respondent confidentiality exist, and checks are made for problems arising from either direct or indirect identifying variables.
 Direct identifiers may be blanked or deleted to safeguard privacy before releasing the data to the public.
 Reducing the disclosure risk introduced by indirect identifiers may involve recoding the data.
 For example, dates may be converted to time intervals; this allows for time lapse analyses without providing exact dates that might permit identification of respondents.
 Variables such as age and income may be converted to categories.